Advancing your teaching practice

 Effective student engagement lies at the core of our quality management strategy and we seek to support continuous enhancement of our processes through a range of projects and resources.
 These include:

-- institution-wide projects such as the Flipping project designed to rethink teaching to increase student engagement
+- institution-wide projects designed to rethink teaching to increase student engagement

 - practical examples of giving feedback to students to improve their learning